andres-mygithub/nextword/README.md

 ## Purpose of the game

 The purpose of the game is to go through the letters of the alphabet on the Wheel.
 For each letter, the player is read a definition of a word starting with or containing that letter.
-The player can either respond with a word, or can pass to the "Next Word".
+The player can either respond with a word, or can skip to the "Next Word".
 The winner is the player who completes the wheel with the highest number of points.

 ## How to install